rehierl/node-tree-outliner/1-1-0-relations/1-0-functions.md

 * partial function - undefined for some (a in A)
 * total function - defined for any (a in A)
 * if partial, then total with regards to some strict-subset-of A
-* surjective -> (image == codomain)
+* surjective => (image == codomain)

 <!-- ======================================================================= -->
 ## wikipedia, monotonic functions

 * aka. monotone function
 * an order-preserving or order-reversing function between two ordered sets
-* increasing, monotonically increasing, non-decreasing - order-preserving
+* order-preserving - increasing, monotonically increasing, non-decreasing
 * if `(x <= y)`, then `f(x) <= f(y)`
-* monotonically decreasing, decreasing, non-increasing - order-reversing
+* order-reversing - monotonically decreasing, decreasing, non-increasing
 * if `(x <= y)`, then `f(x) >= f(y)` - decreasing
 * strictly increasing if (<) instead of (<=)
 * strictly decreasing if (>) instead of (<= and >=)